-The new novel, What Strange Paradise, available for pre-order now
+The new novel, What Strange Paradise, available now

 More bodies have washed up on the shores of a small island.
 Another overfilled, ill-equipped, dilapidated ship has sunk under the weight of its too many passengers, all of them desperate to escape untenable lives back in their homelands.
 But miraculously, someone has survived the passage: nine-year-old Amir.
 He is soon rescued by Vänna, a teenage girl who, despite being native to the island, experiences her own sense of homelessness.
 Though Vänna and Amir are complete strangers, Vänna is determined to do whatever it takes to save the boy.

 What Strange Paradise is the story of two children finding their way through a hostile world.
 But it is also a story of empathy and indifference, of hope and despair—and about the way each of those things can blind us to reality.